 The classic childhood-onset simple virilizing 21-hydroxylase deficiency already manifests in the prenatal period as virilization of the female fetuses; at birth, the outer genitalia can be masculinized to varying degrees.

-If the condition is left untreated, pubic and axillary hair will begin to grow already in the second year of life.
+If the condition is left untreated, pubic and axillary hair will begin to grow already in the 2nd year of life.
 The affected children are also taller than other children of the same age.
 This, however, is reversed in adolescence and adulthood as the epiphyseal plates close prematurely and patients will be shorter than other adults.
-In addition to the masculine body hair (hirsutism), patients may experience a change of voice.
-Patients do not enter female puberty and thus suffer from amenorrhea and infertility.
+In addition to the body hair (hirsutism) like men, patients can experience a change of voice with more severe tones and because the patients do not present a classic female puberty, therefore, suffer from amenorrhea and infertility.

-The non-classic 21-hydroxylase deficiency (late-onset CAH) manifests later in life; at birth, the affected female babies appear inconspicuous.
+The non-classic 21-hydroxylase deficiency (late-onset CAH) manifests later in life; at birth, the affected girl babies appear inconspicuous.
 The onset of the disease during puberty is characterized by a mild form of virilization (possibly acne, hirsutism, and seborrhea).
-In addition, patients may experience menstrual disorders with prolonged menstrual cycles or amenorrhea.
+Also, patients may experience menstrual disorders with prolonged menstrual cycles or amenorrhea.

 In some cases, the synthesis of aldosterone may also be impaired, which can result in a salt-wasting crisis including dehydration, hyponatremia, hypokalemia, and acidosis.
 The affected infants are apathetic, develop severe vomiting, and need immediate treatment—if not, the condition can rapidly cause death.

 A 21-hydroxylase deficiency can be confirmed by performing an ACTH stimulation test: First, the patient must fast for at least 6 hours, and the basal serum levels of 17-hydroxyprogesterone (17-OHP) and cortisol are measured.
 Then, ACTH is injected intravenously (250 mg).
 One hour after the ACTH injection, 17-OHP and cortisol are measured again.
-In healthy individuals, the difference between the first and the second measuring of 17-OHP should not exceed 2.5 ng/ml.
-Any increase higher than that is diagnostic of congenital adrenal hyperplasia (CAH).
+In healthy individuals, the difference between the 1st and the 2nd measuring of 17-OHP should not exceed 2.5 ng/ml.
+Any increase higher than that is diagnostic of CAH.

-Treatment of CAH should start as early as possible in order to prevent any further virilization of the patient and to maintain a normalized ovarian function.
+Treatment of CAH should start as early as possible to prevent any further virilization of the patient and to maintain a normalized ovarian function.
 Affected individuals will have to undergo life-long glucocorticoid replacement (e.g., with hydrocortisone or dexamethasone).
 This reduced the ACTH production and thus, the formation of androgens.
-The treatment has to be adjusted to each patient individually in order to avoid the occurrence of Cushing’s syndrome or growth failure.
-With sufficient treatment, a normal female development can be achieved and even the infertility can be reversed so that a pregnancy becomes viable.
-Healthy offspring will however be carriers of CAH.
+The treatment has to be adjusted to each patient individually to avoid the occurrence of Cushing’s syndrome or growth failure.
+With sufficient treatment, normal development of the woman can be achieved and even infertility can be reversed so that pregnancy becomes viable.
+Healthy offspring will however, be carriers of CAH.

 Patients with a salt-wasting form of CAH have to be administered mineralocorticoids (e.g., fludrocortisone), and the associated electrolyte imbalances have to be remedied.

 The disease is of autosomal recessive inheritance.
-This means that if a mother has had one child with AGS, there is a probability of 25 % for the next child to also have AGS.
-Administration of dexamethasone (1 – 1.5 mg/d) during pregnancy can prevent the virilization of a diseased infant.
-If male gentialia are detected or AGS can be ruled out through prenatal diagnostics at a later point of the pregnancy, the administration of dexamethasone can be stopped.
+This means that if a mother has had 1 child with AGS, there is a probability of 25% for the next child to also have AGS.
+Administration of dexamethasone (1–1.5 mg/dL) during pregnancy can prevent the virilization of a diseased infant.
+If male genitalia are detected or AGS can be ruled out through prenatal diagnostics at a later point of the pregnancy, the administration of dexamethasone can be stopped.

 The androgen insensitivity syndrome (AIS) is a form of masculine “pseudohermaphroditism” (genetic and gonadal male, female habitus).
 Due to a receptor defect, the affected individuals are unresponsive to androgen which results in the development of female external genitalia.